 Security and controlling your personal information

-We are committed to ensuring that your information is secure although unfortunately, the transmission of information via the internet is not completely secure.
-Although we will do our best to protect your personal data, we cannot guarantee the security of your data transmitted to our site; any transmission is at your own risk.
+We are committed to ensuring that your information is secure although, unfortunately the transmission of information via the internet is not completely secure.
+Although we will do our best to protect your personal data, we cannot guarantee the security of your data transmitted to our site; any transmission is therefore at your own risk.
 Once we have received your information, in order to prevent unauthorised access or disclosure, we have put in place suitable physical, electronic and managerial procedures to safeguard and secure the information we collect online.

 We take reasonable steps to keep the personal data we possess accurate and to delete incorrect or unnecessary personal data.
 With respect to the processing of your Personal Data, you will always have the rights as provided by applicable local law.
 In addition, this Policy provides you the right to know what personal data we hold about you; to request incomplete, incorrect, unnecessary or outdated personal data deleted or updated as well as to object to Cidori’s processing of your Personal Data on compelling legitimate grounds.
 There may be certain categories of information prescribed by applicable local law that Cidori may lawfully withhold.